DupieM/duplessismarine_221326_carbontrack/README.md

 ### Project Description

-This term we were tasked to create and conceptualise any type of application for any problem we are facing from a list of options like (Enviromental, social, etc.) and to utilise some of the various AI technologies we went through in class.
-This application will consist of front-end and back-end requirements, as to create a real-world application that can aid or have a positive impact on researched field.The mobile application I am creating will be used to calculate a users carbon Footprint, show them their data on two charts, give insights on theri data that is calculated and will also give reducing tips for general and for their specific carbon footprint data.
+This term we were tasked to create and conceptualise any type of application for a problem we are currently facing from a list of options (Enviromental, Social, etc.) and to utilise some of the various AI technologies that are currently available.
+This application will consist of front-end and back-end requirements, as to create a real-world application that can aid or have a positive impact on a researched field.
+The mobile application I am creating will be used to calculate a users carbon footprint, visually showing them their carbon footprint data (current and history), while also giving them insights on their carbon footprint that was calculated, as well as general and specific tips on reducing their carbon footprint.

 ### Built With